 Important context should be included near the top of our stories instead of buried near the end.
 Imagine someone from the other side of the world reading your story.
 Explaining right away why the story matters and/or how it fits into the bigger picture is part of what will hook them into reading the rest of it.
 If the reader is left asking “so what?” at the beginning of a post, they might give up on it.

 This encompasses the things you need to know to “get” why the story is news.
 This can be achieved by briefly explaining and linking to an explainer article or Wikipedia entry.
 For example, in our coverage of Bangladesh's Shahbag protest demanding capital punishment for war criminals we included an explanation on and Wikipedia link of the 1971 Bangladesh's Liberation War, which is when the atrocities were committed:

 Ex.
 It is not only Bangladeshi men who are occupying the capital city Dhaka's Shahbag intersection demanding capital punishment for war criminals.

 The protests have seen extraordinary participation by women.
 Students, working professionals, and mothers accompanied by their young children have all lent their voice to the Shahbag protests, a movement spearheaded by bloggers and online activists, seeking the death penalty for those who committed crimes against humanity during the Bangladesh Liberation War in 1971.

 An estimated 200,000 to three million people were killed by the Pakistani army and approximately 250,000 women were raped during the war.

-We include citizen media commentary from blogs, forums, and social media sites such as Twitter, Facebook, Instagram, and Weibo.
+We include citizen media commentary from blogs, forums, and social media sites such as Twitter, Facebook, Instagram, Weibo, and Mastodon.
 No matter the source, there are a few basic things to keep in mind when selecting commentary: